eralsk/glmappy/README.md

 - Optimization: the program now preloads canvas renders in memory.
 This fixes the issue where the canvas would "flash" when adding a new object or refreshing.
 - Optimization: ruler view has been temporarily removed as it interferes with grid lines when adding nodes.

+## Installation
+Since the .exe was created with PyInstaller, the installation process is as easy as downloading the .exe and running it.
+That's it.
 ## Citation
 If you use this software in academic work, please cite: